-Duffey helps No. 15 South Dakota women top state rival 83-48
+Duffy helps No. 25 South Dakota women top state rival 83-48

 VERMILLION, S.D.
-(AP) — Ciara Duffey scored 21 points, Hannah Sjerven added 16 and No. 25 South Dakota routed rival South Dakota State 83-48 on Sunday in a game postponed one day because of bad weather.
+(AP) — Ciara Duffy scored 21 points, Hannah Sjerven added 16 and No. 25 South Dakota routed rival South Dakota State 83-48 on Sunday in a game postponed one day because of bad weather.

 The Coyotes made quick work of the battle between the last two teams unbeaten in Summit League play, racing to a 26-6 lead after one quarter.
 South Dakota went 11 of 18 from the field and held the Jackrabbits to 3-of-12 shooting with five turnovers.